Enjoy any 5 free lessons!

 Reading Material

-Download as PDF Download PDF View as Seperate PageWHAT ARE LINES, LINE SEGMENTS, AND RAYS?Lines, line segments, and rays are mathematical objects that you can see in the world around you.
+Download as PDF Download PDF View as Separate PageWHAT ARE LINES, LINE SEGMENTS, AND RAYS?Lines, line segments, and rays are mathematical objects that you can see in the world around you.
 Lines are straight and go on forever in either direction, while line segments have a start and end point.
 Ray have a start point but go on straight forever in the other direction.

 To better understand lines, line segments, and rays…